Role Based Access Control (RBAC)

 Understanding the concept of users and permissions

-When you start the Tyk Dashboard the first time, the initial bootstrap screen creates a user for you and gives them admin permissions, which gives them access to everything.
+When you start the Tyk Dashboard the first time, the initial bootstrap screen creates a user for you and gives them admin permissions, which allows them access to everything.
 When you create other users, they can be assigned certain permissions to ensure that they only have very specific access to the Dashboard pages and the underlying APIs.
 You can specify to either “deny access”, make it “read only”, or allow “write access”.
 See User Roles for more details.

 For example, you can have a user who has access only to the Analytics, or only to viewing API configurations, but not to modify them.
 If you are working on a small project or only have a few people who access your Tyk Dashboard, managing single users is the simplest option.
 This functionality is available in all Tyk installations by default.